 Don’t you just love those trips when you can wander off the beaten path and discover something amazing?
-In my opinion, New Lanark, Scotland definitely fits the bill.
+New Lanark, Scotland was definitely one of those hidden gems.

 In September 2010, my husband Mark and I rented a car to tour Scotland.
 Having our own wheels gave us the great advantage of freedom.
 We were able to make spur-of-the-moment decisions and detours while marvelling at the beauty and lushness of the Scottish countryside.

 We were actually driving back to Glasgow at the tail end of our trip when we saw a roadside sign advertising a Victorian Fair.

 It was still early in the day, so we turned to each other and said, “why not?”

-We hadn’t heard of New Lanark and it wasn’t on our list of places to see, but the modest little sign by the side of the road seemed to beckon, albeit rather humbly and politely.
+We hadn’t heard of New Lanark and it wasn’t on our list of places to see, but the modest little sign by the side of the road seemed to beckon to us.

 The size of the parking lot alone made us wonder if this site was a bit bigger than we had assumed.
 Then we got our first glimpse of the buildings, and we realized we were probably going to be here longer than we first anticipated.